 Choosing an Outdoor Unit

 The outdoor unit for your mini split is what gives the system its full cooling and heating power.
 Most homes only need one outdoor unit, although very large homes may find a second one helpful.

 Your outdoor unit will need to have an overall capacity that supports all of the rooms that use the multi zone mini split system.
 Most outdoor units are compatible with various indoor units, but not necessarily with all of the indoor units made by a specific manufacturer.

 The goal of a multi zone unit is to customize the temperature in different areas of your home.
 Although it’s impractical to customize every room, you can at least create zones for living areas, the master bedroom, and the second floor.
 You can make up to eight zones if you have a very large home.

 You need the estimated square footage of each area you are planning to designate as a zone.
 You may need to include height measurements for rooms with high, vaulted ceilings, such as living rooms.
-Kitchens may also need some extra BTUs to compensate for the heat produced by cooking appliances.Invest in Your Home with Our Mini Split HVAC Systems
+Kitchens may also need some extra BTUs to compensate for the heat produced by cooking appliances.Invest in Your Home with A Mini Split HVAC System